 The Internal Auditors, performed reviews on key processes within the Group and assessed the effectiveness and adequacy of the internal control system.
-The Audit Committee is kept informed of the audit process, from the approved annual audit plan to the audit findings and reporting at the scheduled quarterly meetings, and would thereafter report and make recommendations to the Board of Directors.
+The Audit Committee is kept informed of the audit process, from the approved annual audit plan to the audit findings and reporting at the scheduled meetings, and would thereafter report and make recommendations to the Board.
 Senior Management is responsible for ensuring that approved corrective actions are taken within the stipulated time frame.

-The internal audit reviews carried out by the Internal Auditors during the financial year ended 31 December 2019 in accordance with the approved internal audit plan are outlined in the Audit Committee Report of this Annual Report 2019.
+The internal audit review carried out by the Internal Auditors during the financial year ended 31 December 2020 in accordance with the approved internal audit plan is outlined in the Audit Committee Report of this Annual Report 2020.

-The Company has incurred approximately RM25,150.00 for maintaining the outsourced internal audit function for the financial year ended 31 December 2019.
+The Company has incurred approximately RM18,800.00 for maintaining the outsourced internal audit function for the financial year ended 31 December 2020.